bagder/uncurled/maintain/usersupport.md

 Make no mistake.
-Your project will be judged and graded, not only how well the code runs when people execute it, but also based on how well you treat your users when come to you to ask questions.
+Your project will be judged and graded, not only how well the code runs when people execute it, but also based on how well you treat your users when they come to you to ask questions.

 A user asking for help is a person who have deemed your project worthy to use, or at least potentially use if they get it working the way they intend it to